buqeye/LearningFromData/LectureNotes/content/MCMC_sampling_II/lecture_18.md

 * $p(D|\mu,\sigma)$ is the likelihood, which is specified last.
 Here it is $\sim \mathcal{N}(\mu,\sigma^2)$.
 * $\mu_\mu^0$ and $\sigma_\mu^0$ are hyperparameters specifying the priors for $\mu$ and $\sigma$.
 The statements for these priors appear first.

-## Looking at PyMC3 getting started notebook
+## Looking at PyMC getting started notebook

-[](/notebooks/MCMC_sampling_II/PyMC3_docs_getting_started_updated.ipynb) starts with a brief overview and a list of features of PyMC3.
+[](/notebooks/MCMC_sampling_II/PyMC_docs_getting_started_updated.ipynb) starts with a brief overview and a list of features of PyMC.
 Note the comment about Theano being used to calculate gradients needed for HMC.
 The technique of ["automatic differentiation"](https://en.wikipedia.org/wiki/Automatic_differentiation) ensures machine precision results for these derivatives.

 Consider the "Motivating Example" on linear regression model that predicts the outcome $Y \sim \mathcal{N}(\mu,\sigma^2)$ from a "linear model", meaning the expected result is a linear combination of the two input variables $X_1$ and $X_2$, $\mu = \alpha + \beta_1 X_1 + \beta_2 X_2$.
 * This is what we have written elsewhere as